wpswings/wallet-system-for-woocommerce/README.txt

 * The wallet withdrawal list will show the username and profile link.
 * Customers can see their wallet transactions (credit/debit).
 * Customers can transfer their wallet amount to other users.
-* The merchant can see the wallet balance and the transaction history of all users (filter by users).
+* The merchant can see all users' wallet balances and transaction history (filter by users).
 * Merchants can add or remove funds to their customers' wallets in bulk.
+* Merchants can add transaction details while editing the wallet balance of users in bulk or individually and underline the purpose of credit or debit.
+* You can filter the wallet recharge orders list according to order status.
 * Customers will receive notifications on; wallet top-up by the merchant, upon low wallet balance, and the deduction of wallet amount.
 * Allow customers to earn wallet credit on daily login, signup, and submitting reviews on your product pages.
 * If the WooCommerce wallet amount is greater than the order total, it will work as a payment option and will show in the payment method selection.